khanshoaib3/minecraft-access/README.md

 13. T Key (not re-mappable) = Select the search box.
 14. Enter Key (not re-mappable) = Deselect the search box.

-## Read Block
+## Read Crosshair

-This feature reads the name of the targeted block or entity.
-It also gives feedback when a block is powered by a redstone signal or when a door is open similar cases.
+This feature reads the name of the targeted block, entity or fluid.
+It also gives feedback when a block is powered by a redstone signal or when a door is open and other similar cases.

 ## Position Narrator